mohdfarhann/House_Price_Predictor/README.md

 4. Run all cells and see the results.

-5. you will see output of custom input and by giving inputs you will see output of you inputs.
+5. you will see output of custom input and, by giving inputs you will see output of your inputs.
 ---

 ###  Method 2: Run as Python Script (app.py)